sodadata/soda-core/docs/getting-started/installation.md

 Use Soda SQL with any of the following data warehouses:

+- Apache Hive
 - AWS Athena
+- AWS Redshift
 - Google Cloud Platform BigQuery
-- Hive
-- Microsoft SQLServer
+- Microsoft SQL Server
 - PostgreSQL
-- Redshift
 - Snowflake